PK

 The following example demonstrates how to use the CLEAR_USER_CACHE procedure to clear all session state and application system preferences for the current user's session.

 This procedure counts clicks from an application built in Application Builder to an external site.
-You can also use the shorthand version, procedure Z
+You can also use the shorthand version, procedure Z, in place of APEX_UTIL.COUNT_CLICK.

 Syntax